Top 10 Most Californicated Cities in the United States

 3 Atlanta, Georgia

-It's the "Hollywood of the south" has no southern charm at all.
-Full of traffic, rude people, concrete, UGLY.
+It's the "Hollywood of the South."
+It has no southern charm at all.
+Full of traffic, rude people, concrete, and is ugly.

 4 Salt Lake City, Utah

-Utah is known to be a conservative (not necessarily Republican, though) stronghold, but some of the cities lean Democratic, particularly Salt Lake City.
+Utah is known to be a conservative (not necessarily Republican) stronghold, but some of the cities lean Democratic, particularly Salt Lake City.
 Salt Lake City is known to be the hipster enclave that doesn't resemble the rest of the state.

 Now, to write something more original, Salt Lake City is another city in the Silicon Slopes.
 As discussed, this is a growing tech region that goes from Provo to Ogden.
 Vivint, Ancestry, and even TheTopTens are Silicon Slopes businesses.